MrWardKKHS/beginning-python/README.md

 Tests live in the testing folder and you will need to install pytest to run them. `pip install pytest`

-Once you think you have completed one of the tasks run the test for the file eg `pytest tests/exercise-1/e1p1.py` in the command line.
+Once you think you have completed one of the tasks run the test for the file eg `python -m pytest tests/exercise-1/e1p1.py` in the command line.

-To run all the test in a folder run `pytest tests/exercise-1`
+To run all the test in a folder run `python -m pytest tests/exercise-1`